-Factors that hinder the formation of a strong collective identity include geographic distribution, the ability to embarrass defectors, the level of integration into society, and socioeconomic status.
+Factors that hinder the formation of a strong collective identity include geographic distribution, the ability to shame defectors, the level of integration into society, and socioeconomic status.
 When a small group is distributed over a large area, identity formation in the group is difficult.
-If the ethnic group has strong standards and the ability to sanction, individuals have to consider the costs of diverging from the group's norms.
-When the ability to embarrass is weak, individuals feel more freedom by pursuing their own interests when they diverge from the group.
+If the ethnic group has strong norms and the ability to sanction, individuals have to consider the costs of diverging from the group's norms.
+When the ability to sanction is weak, individuals feel more freedom by pursuing their own interests when they diverge from the group.
 The level of integration in society and socioeconomic status have an interesting interaction.
-When the group is not well integrated into society and suffers prejudices, true or perceived, high socioeconomic status does not weaken the unity of the group and the ethnic group remains important for the decision-making process of individuals.
+When the group is not well integrated into society and suffers prejudices, real or perceived, high socioeconomic status does not weaken the unity of the group and the ethnic group remains important for the decision-making process of individuals.
 When the group does not suffer prejudices, socioeconomic status weakens support for the group's interests.

-Chance
+Hypotheses

-Thesection presented seguinte é a summary of the sometimes contradictory factors that affect the two axes that this research intends to examine in relation to the Japanese-Brazilian community.
+The previous section presented a summary of the, sometimes contradictory, factors that affect the two axes that we intend to examine in relation to the Japanese-Brazilian community.
 In Brazil, this group is usually composed of people of higher social class.
 Overall, individuals who have fewer socioeconomic or educational resources have lower levels of institutional confidence.
-Mesmo a population of Japanese-Brazilians is sendo menor compared to other relação ethnic groups, making up just over 1% of the national .
-Essa população pequena decreases the benefits of institutional racism against Orientals.
-Japanese-Brazilians suffer less prejudice compared to other minority groups because the cost of maintaining a regime of institutional racism is greater than the benefits of not discrimination.
+The population of Japanese-Brazilians is small compared to other ethnic groups, making up just over 1% of the national population, which decreases the benefits of institutional racism against Asians.
+Japanese-Brazilians suffer less prejudice compared to other minority groups because the cost of maintaining a regime of institutional racism is greater than the benefits of non-discrimination.
 When a minority obtains high levels of a scarce class resource, in this case education, prejudice in the labor market can be diminished.
 To derive the benefits of white supremacy in the long run, white employers and employees have to maintain a united front of prejudice.
-As Japanese-Brazilians are a proportionally small group in Brazil, white individuals keeping the front together to obtain the desertam short-term benefits of hiring and transacting with members of this group.
+As Japanese-Brazilians are a proportionally small group in Brazil, white individuals give up keeping the front together to obtain the short-term benefits of hiring and transacting with members of this group.
 These factors suggest that Japanese-Brazilians would have a weaker political consciousness and more confidence in institutions in relation to other groups.

-On the other hand, Japanese-Brazilians are concentrated in the south and southeast and the states of São Paulo and Paraná have more than 90% of this population.
-This geographical concentration more preveria political participation.
+On the other hand, Japanese-Brazilians are concentrated in the south and southeast; the states of São Paulo and Paraná contain over 90% of the Japanese-Brazilian population.
+This geographical concentration would favor more political participation.
 Japanese communities have a strong tradition of participating in voluntary cultural and sporting associations.
 Japanese schools have existed since the first period of Japanese immigration.
-During World War II Japanese communities were persecuted and there was a ban on teaching or speaking the language of axis countries.
-Popular songs at that time contained nuam anti-Japanese verses and many of these schools were closed.
-However, after the war many schools reopened, representing the strength of the community.
-In studies on dekasseguês, they often cite experiences of discrimination and a longing for identities as reasons why they leave Brazil.
+During World War II Japanese communities were persecuted and there was a ban on teaching or speaking the language of Axis countries.
+Popular songs at that time contained anti-Japanese lyrics and many of these schools were closed.
+However, after the war many schools reopened, showing the resilience of this community.
+In studies on Dekasseguês, they often cite experiences of discrimination and a longing for identities as reasons why they leave Brazil.

-The confluence of these factors raises questions about the cognitive orientation to the policy and institutional trust that this research intends to investigate.
-On the one hand we have factors such as geographical concentration and a tradition of participation in voluntary associations that favor strong political participation and less institutional trust.
-On the other we have factors such as high socioeconomic class and a small population that theoretically weakens political participation.
-The question then fits: which group of factors predominates?
+The confluence of these factors raises questions about the cognitive orientation to politics and institutional trust that this research seeks to answer.
+On the one hand we have factors such as geographical concentration and a tradition of participation in voluntary associations that favor strong political participation and less institutional trust while factors such as high socioeconomic class and a small population that theoretically weaken political participation, begging the question which group of factors dominates?

 Methodology